 CMG's current needs for capital asset investment relate to office infrastructure costs and computer equipment, all of which are being funded internally.
-During the year ended March 31, 2020, CMG's cash expenditures on property and equipment were \$1.0 million, primarily composed of computer equipment.
-CMG's capital budget for fiscal 2021 is \$1.5 million.
-We will continue to monitor our business operations, and will adjust our capital budget if necessary.
+During the year ended March 31, 2021, CMG's property and equipment additions were primarily composed of computer equipment and decreased by \$0.6 million, compared to the previous fiscal year, as CMG deferred replacing certain equipment in anticipation of the release of newer and more efficient models in fiscal 2022.
+CMG's capital budget for fiscal 2022 is \$1.7 million.